dalbay/Node.js-Tutorials/README.md

 ### HTML Templating: Building the Templates (UI)

 - Create an html template (overview.html file) that will display the data that is being read from a json file.
-- The fields that are read from the json file are dynamically place on the template.
+- The fields in the json file will be dynamically placed on the html templates.
   To do this, put a placeholder for the values of these fields inside the html and replace them later with actual data.
-- Each product will also have its own detail page.
+- Each product will also have its own detail page (template-product.html).
 - Here are the fields that we have in our data.json file:
   ![json data image](/images/nodeJson.png)
-- The template-product page:
+- The Product page:
   Add placeholders for these fields; they should be eazy to recognized; for instance here we use {%...%}
 ```html
           <span class="product__emoji product__emoji--5">{%IMAGE%}</span>